 Identifying Victims of Trafficking

-Victims of sex trafficking may be conditioned and controlled through some combination of the following methods: starvation, confinement, beatings, torture, threats of violence to victim and victim’s family, forced drug usage, cultural beliefs such as karma and denial of medical care or medications.
-They may be experiencing trauma bonding or even Stockholm syndrome.
+Victims of sex trafficking may be conditioned and controlled through some combination of the following methods: starvation, isolation, beatings, torture, threats of violence to victim and victim’s family, forced drug use, cultural belief and denial of medical care/medications.
+They may fear or “love” their trafficker or feel a connection with them.

 Hotel room keys